winksplorer/summit/README.md

 ## Features
 - All of summit is distributed as one file
 - Portable (Tested with Debian, Alpine, and FreeBSD so far)
-- Simple, understandable code (I hope)
 - Simple, understandable user experience (I also hope)
-- As of May 25th, 2025, the entire final executable is 2.9 MB
+- As of June 8th, 2025, the entire final executable is ~3.0 MB
 - PAM-based login system
 - xterm.js-based terminal
 - HTTP/2 & HTTPS